axllent/alpine-dropbox/README.md

 This computer isn't linked to any Dropbox account...
 Please visit https://www.dropbox.com/cli_link_nonce?nonce=48fb804e2fa486b152db480a36ef5923 to link this device.
 ```

 Open that link in your browser and authorise the client to access your dropbox.

-## Custom user/group id
+## Running as custom user/group

-The image will by default run with user/group id 1000.
+The image will by default run with user/group id of 1000.
 You can change this to suit your current user by adding the `UID` & `GID` environment variables.

 ```shell
 docker run -d \